brillout/wildcard-api/readme.md

 to extensively access Facebook's social graph.

 To sum up:
-- You want to expose your data to third parties?
+- Is your API consumed by third parties?
 Use REST/GraphQL.
-- You want to expose your data to yourself?
+- Is your API consumed by yourself?
 Use RPC.

 <br/>